Discover global hiring strategies from leading recruitment platforms

 • The Ghana National Pensions Act, 2008 (Act 766) covers the administration of Ghana’s Basic National Social Security Scheme.
 The employer’s contribution to the scheme is 13.0% of the basic salary.

-Employment Contract
+Employment Contract and Terminating Employment Contracts

 In Ghana, a written employment contract is required for work done for six months or some working days equivalent to 6.
 The Labor Act No 651 of 2003 consolidates and modernizes the different previous legislations related to labor in Ghana.
 Additionally, the Act incorporates provisions that align with the ratified International Labour Organization (ILO) Conventions.

 An employment contract in Ghana can be written or oral, and it should clearly outline the employer and employee’s rights and obligations.
 After the employment begins, the employer must provide a written statement detailing the main terms of the employment contract within two months.
 This statement should include essential details such as job title, remuneration, working hours, and other relevant terms of employment.
+Employee rewards within employment contracts in Ghana are significant, providing essential entitlements such as leave, pensions, and social security, and are regulated by various sections of the Labor Act and the National Pensions Act to ensure fair treatment and financial security for workers.

 The employment contract terms are negotiable, and employees can negotiate the contract offer when offered employment.
-There are three basic types of employment contracts in Ghana: permanent employment, casual employment, and temporary employment:
+There are three basic types of employment contracts in Ghana: permanent employment, casual employment, and temporary employment.

 Permanent employment